dnsimple/dnsimple-support/content/articles/manage-cname-record.md

     ![screenshot: create new CNAME record form](/files/record-cname-create-new.png)

     - **Name**: the subdomain you want to create the record for, without the domain name.
 For example, if you want to represent `www.example.com` enter `www`.
-Leave it blank to represent the root domain `example.com`.
+This field cannot be left blank.
     - **Content**: the target host name this host will point to.
-It must be a host name (e.g. foo.bar.com) and not a URL (e.g. http://foo.bar.com or http://foo.bar.com/foo are invalid).
+It must be a host name (e.g. blog.dnsimple.com) and not a URL (e.g. http://blog.dnsimple.com or http://blog.dnsimple.com/foo are invalid).

     As with any other DNS record, you can configure: